How to start a blog feature image

 There is nothing wrong with paid promotions; the problem is that if you don’t already have enough material to turn those random visitors into followers, you will probably lose money and not even break even.

-A good way of getting some organic traffic is to post comments on other blogs on related themes; just to clarify, I’m referring to meaningful comments that add value, and not shameless self-plugs!
+A good way of getting some organic traffic is to engage meaningfully on the platforms where your readers already gather — thoughtful comments on LinkedIn, technical discussion on Hacker News, dev.to, or the right community Discord or Slack.
+Just to clarify, I’m referring to meaningful contributions that add value, and not shameless self-plugs!

 Remember, keep adding value, and people will notice.